Prof. Barry Hawk Jeffrey Beyer

 In 2001, 12 states, including Iowa and Pennsylvania, joined the Justice Department indeciding to sue to block United Airlines from acquiring US Airways in a proposed deal thatwas valued at $4.3 billion.

 In USA Waste Services, 19 states and the Justice Department investigated the merger ofwaste disposal companies and obtained divestitures in 20 local markets.
-In the Sony Corp.
+In the Sony Corp. matter, New York and Illinois joined the DOJ in investigating and obtaining a consentjudgment divesting 14 movie theaters in Manhattan and Chicago.

-EUI-RSCAS/EU Competition 2002/Proceedings/ In Shell/Texaco, California, Hawaii, Oregon and Washington joined the FTC to investigateand settle competitive concerns arising from the transaction.
+In Shell/Texaco, California, Hawaii, Oregon and Washington joined the FTC to investigateand settle competitive concerns arising from the transaction.

 In U.S. v.
 Morton Plant Health System, the DOJ Antitrust Division and the Florida AttorneyGeneral filed a joint lawsuit against the merger of two hospitals in the Tampa Bay, Floridaarea.

-Information-sharing between the states and the federal agencies Significant efforts have been made to increase information sharing between the federalagencies and state antitrust authorities.
+Significant efforts have been made to increase information sharing between the federalagencies and state antitrust authorities.
 In the area of pre-merger disclosure, discussed above,45 states executed the Voluntary Pre-Merger Disclosure Compact, which is designed toprovide an incentive for merging parties to voluntarily provide the states with copies of theirHSR filings and other materials which they provide to the federal agencies.
 Shortlythereafter, the states formulated an Information Sharing Protocol under which they couldobtain access to HSR filings with the consent of the merging parties.
 The Protocol wasadopted by the federal agencies, and the FTC later ruled that the Protocol would provide theexclusive means by which states could obtain HSR material from the FTC.

 In 1995 the FTC and DOJ announced a new policy to increase the sharing of informationregarding mergers.
 The policy provides that states may receive information obtained fromthird parties, without revealing their identity and staff analytic memoranda after the FTC hasdecided whether it will challenge the merger.